christineegan42/capstone/README.md

 **Data:** [Propublica Facebook Political Ad Data](https://www.propublica.org/datastore/dataset/political-advertisements-from-facebook)
 **Methodology:**
 (Label Notebook, Model Script)
 **Summary**: The original data from Propublica had over 200k rows.
-I filtered the data to include only those rows with a 'paid_for_by' value occured over 100 times, which resulted in about 200 unique payers.
+I filtered the data to include only those rows with a 'paid_for_by' value occurred over 100 times, which resulted in about 200 unique payers.
 The research that I outline in the **Label Notebook** describes the process that I used to research and label the political affiliation of the payers.
 I created a feature called 'label' that reflected the political affiliation, then took a sample of 5,000 from each label (liberal and conservative).
-I processed these observations, then I fit three different models, Logistic Regression, Niave Bayes, and Support Vector Classifier and performed a test for three diffferent training sizes on each (0.2, 0.4, 0.6).
+I processed these observations, then I fit three different models, Logistic Regression, Naive Bayes, and Support Vector Classifier and performed a test for three different training sizes on each (0.2, 0.4, 0.6).
 **Results** Of the three different models, Niave Bayes performed the best overall.